FahimSaki/Momentum/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Here's a creative open-source license section you can add to your document to complement the existing content:

 ---

 ## 📄 License

-This project is licensed under the **Creative Momentum License v1.0** – a friendly fork of the MIT License with a spark of inspiration.
+This project is licensed under the **Apache License 2.0**.

-You're free to:
+You may:

-- ✅ Use it in personal and commercial projects
+- ✅ Use this software freely in personal and commercial projects
-- 🛠️ Modify it, remix it, and build amazing things with it
+- 🛠️ Modify and distribute it under the terms of the license
-- 🌍 Share it with the world
+- 🌍 Incorporate it into your applications

-Just remember to:
+Under the condition that you:

+- 🔐 Include a copy of the Apache License 2.0 in any distribution
-- ✨ Give credit to the original creator (Fahimuzzaman Saki)
+- ✨ Provide proper attribution to the original author (Fahimuzzaman Saki)
-- 🔐 Not hold the author liable for any consequences
-- 🚫 Avoid using the project in any evil endeavors (no data harvesting, hate, or harm)

-For full legal flavor, refer to the [MIT License](https://opensource.org/licenses/MIT) – this is just a remix with more vibes.
+- 🚫 Do not use the trademarks, logos, or project name without permission

+> See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file or visit [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) for more details.

+---

 ## 🙏 Acknowledgments

 - CS50 team for the incredible learning experience
 - Flutter team for the amazing framework
 - Supabase team for the powerful backend service
 - Isar Database team for the efficient local storage solution

 ## 📞 Contact